 My path to midwifery started in 1998 when I entered a 3 year midwifery program in Berlin, Germany, at a high volume women’s hospital.
 After my training I worked as an employed midwife in two large, high-risk maternity wards in Berlin, with up to 3500 births a year.
 When not working in the hospitals, I did post partum support in women’s homes.

 A few years later I followed my Canadian husband to BC where I completed the ‘PLEA’ registration process (bridging program for foreign trained midwives) and became registered in BC in 2007.
-For my first year I worked in Duncan with the Cowichan Midwifery Group, in a shared midwifery model of care, which I really enjoyed.
+This is when I met my friend and colleague Jeanette Kleger who I have the pleasure of finally working with again here in Vernon!

-Our two children, Nika and Oscar, were born during our time in Revelstoke.
+Our two children, Nika and Oscar, were born during that time.

 One of my special interests and strengths is my breastfeeding support.
 As a new mother I struggled for the first month with breastfeeding, which made me aware of how hard it can be, and how alone a new mother can feel, without good, professional support.
 I have just started my training to become an IBCLC, international Board Certified Lactation Consultant.